epistasisSMMB/SMMB/README.md

 ## Parameters
 The complete list of parameters can be found in the file `PARAMETERS.txt`.

-Each parameter is explained and can be tuned by the user.
+Each parameter is explained in `PARAMETERS.txt` and can be tuned by the user.